kristofsajdak/hapi-rx-sse/README.md

 ## Example

-There is a very simple example included which outputs an Rxjs Observable created from a static array.
+There is a very simple example included which streams out Rxjs Observable events created from a static array.

 ```
 cd example